goreleaser/goreleaser/README.md

 ### ldflags (main.version)

-GoReleaser already sets a `main.version` ldflag, so, in you `main.go` program, you can:
+GoReleaser always sets a `main.version` ldflag.
+You can use it in your `main.go` file:

 ```go
 package main